 Appalachia in Transition

-This program is available for adult congregational groups, youth groups, and multi-generational groups.
+– This program is available for youth over 14 years old, adults of all ages, and multi-generational groups –

 Why travel to West Virginia?

 How do we organize a West Virginia journey with UUCSJ?

 Would like to organize a journey to West Virginia, please contact firstname.lastname@example.org with your preferred travel dates.
 All journeys are one week long, from Saturday evening through the following Saturday morning.
 UUCSJ requires a minimum of four months of planning time for this journey.

 For a minimum of 10 participants, the cost is approximately $900 per person, not including airfare.
 The per person cost includes all meals, lodging, and honoraria for our partners.
 The price will fluctuate depending on the total number of participants as well as the need for rental vehicles during the journey.

 Financial aid is available for up to 50% (75% for youth groups) of program costs based on need and is awarded on a first come, first serve basis.
 All participants are strongly encouraged to fill out the financial aid request section of the journey application.

 Click here to download a sample itinerary for this program.
 Specific activities will vary depending on time of year and availability of people and organizations.